Tariq-Mehmood-Malik/Docker/README.md

    The core component that runs and manages Docker containers, consisting of the Docker daemon, REST API, and the Docker CLI.

 ## Docker Architecture
-In Docker's architecture, the Client, Host, and Registry are key components:<br><br><br>
+Docker uses a client-server architecture.
+The Docker client talks to the Docker daemon, Docker client and daemon can run on the same system, or you can connect a Docker client to a remote Docker daemon. <br>

 ![Docker Architecture](images/01.webp)  <br><br><br>

 1. **Client**:
    The Docker client is the interface through which users interact with Docker.
 It can be a command-line interface (CLI) or a graphical user interface (GUI).
 The client sends requests to the Docker daemon (server) via REST API to build, run, and manage containers.
 It can be on the same machine as the Docker daemon or on a remote system.
+   The REST API specifies how the applications can interact with the Server, and instruct it to get their job done.

-2. **Host**:
+3. **Host**:
    The Docker host is the machine (physical or virtual) that runs the Docker daemon.It is responsible for building, running, and managing containers.

-3. **Registry**:
+4. **Registry**:
    A registry is a storage system for Docker images.
 Docker Hub is the default public registry, but private registries can also be used.
 The registry stores Docker images, which are used to create containers.
 The Docker client can pull images from the registry or push images to it.

 ## Docker Container Lifecycle
-Docker containers complete life cycle are managed by Docker daemon, Runc, Shim, and Containerd.
+Docker containers complete life cycle are managed by Docker Engine.

 ![Docker Life](images/02.webp)  <br><br><br>

 1. **Docke-Daemon** (`dockerd`):